Math

 • Can students clear the remaining 9 numbers only using the results of the rolls?
 For example, they could clear “9” by showing that 9 = 5 + 3 + 1.
 They could clear “2” by showing that 2 = (5 + 1) ÷ 3.

 • The activity is flexible.
 Students could individually compete to clear as many numbers as possible.
 Or you could call on students one at a time to clear a new number.
-This allows for students to engage with negative numbers, exponents, or other math concepts no matter where they fall in the curriculum.
+Depending on where you and your students are in the curriculum, this allows for students to engage with negative numbers, exponents, and other math concepts.

 This activity, taken from our Math 180 solution, is a quick opportunity (can be as short as 5 minutes!) for formative assessment, along with a fun way to get students thinking and talking about math.
-Not only does it allow for multiple entry points for students of varying levels, it also facilitates discourse in the math classroom—a key component of mathematical sense-making.
+The activity asks students to figure out a product of multiple factors mentally.
+The factors are chosen so that the activity not only allows for multiple entry points for students at varying levels of proficiency, but also facilitates discourse in the math classroom—a key component of mathematical sense-making.

 Similar to Activity 3, this activity (also taken from Math 180) is a way to get all students to find an entry point and then think and talk about mathematics.
 Use this to not only facilitate discourse in the math classroom but also formatively assess your students.

-In terms of Habits of Mathematical Thinkers, this activity requires that students attend to precision.
-Even though this content generally aligns with fourth grade standards, it would benefit any student as it promotes the urgency of why equivalent fractions are important.
+In terms of the habits of mathematical thinkers, this activity requires that students attend to precision.
+Even though this content generally aligns with fourth-grade standards, it would benefit any student as it promotes the urgency of why equivalent fractions are important.
 Extend this activity by asking for other numbers that would belong to the same set or, more generally, asking how to generate infinitely many new numbers for this set.

 Activity 5: Wipeout

-Fraction equivalence is a place where many 5th graders struggle, and understanding it is essential in order to master the 5th grade standard of adding and subtracting unlike fractions.
+Fraction equivalence is a place where many fifth graders struggle, and understanding it is essential in order to master the standard of adding and subtracting unlike fractions.

 Look no further for free resources to help you teach your 5th graders!
-Check back often our ever-expanding free resources hub, spanning all subjects and all grades.
+Check out our ever-expanding trove of free resources, spanning all subjects and all grades.

 Related Reading